-34.7.2 An Extended Fluid Model
+1.7.2 An extended fluid model

-In the previous subsection, we noticed that in the standard fluid model lots immediately come out of the system, once we start producing.
+In the previous subsection we noticed that in the standard fluid model lots immediately come out of the system, once we start producing.
 A way to overcome this problem is to explicitly take into account the required delay.
 Whenever we decide to change the production rate of machine M_1 , buffer B_2 notices this $1/\mu_1$ time units later.
-As a result, the rate at which lots arrive at buffer B_2 at time t is equal to the rate at which machine M_1 was processing at time $t - 1/\mu_1$.
-This observation results in the following model (see also Figure 34.14):
+As a result the rate at which lots arrive to buffer B_2 at time t is equal to the rate at which machine M_1 was processing at time $t - 1/\mu_1$.
+This observation results in the following model (see also Figure 1.14):